 The Problem: When Will Theaters Open Specifically?

 Today, I’m focused on the movie theater problem.
 (Hopefully, I’ll get to sports and concerts in future updates.)
 The problem for big studios is distribution: when they release a big tentpole film, they want it widely available.
-Specifically, this means Los Angeles and New York, and other big cities.
+Specifically, this means Los Angeles and New York (and some other big cities).
 They’d ideally want theaters at 100% capacity, but would likely accept 50% capacity constraints.

 Thus, the question is whether those specific cities (and America broadly) will be mostly reopen by May 7th, which is when Black Widow premieres.
 (Or Memorial Day weekend, 28-May-2021 when Fast 9 is set to premiere.)
 The studios will need to make this call about eight weeks prior, so that they can schedule promotional advertising campaigns.
 Disney has said they’ll likely make the decision on Black Widow in the middle of March.

 To reopen theaters, local counties will need to have Covid outbreaks under control, using whatever guidelines local states have established.
 In California, for example, this is a series of “tiers”, of which Los Angeles is firmly in the first, most restrictive tier.
 From the Los Angeles Times: